ColoredCow/monitor/README.md

 ### Introduction

-:wave: Welcome to ColoredCow Monitor tool.
+:wave: Welcome to ColoredCow Monitor Tool.
 A hub-and-spoke platform for organizations to effectively manage their operations and data.
 Uses GSuite.

 ### Prerequisites